SashaBernans/Pyropoule/README.md

 - **Restart Functionality**: Restart does not work properly after death.
 To restart, the game must be relaunched.
 The issue is likely related to the `AssetRecycler` being destroyed when the scene reloads.

-- **Missing Upgrade Icons**: The upgrade screen is missing icons.
-To resolve this, simply assign the appropriate images to the upgrade objects in the scene.
+- **Missing Upgrade Icons**: The upgrade panel is missing icons this results in unexpected behaviours.
+Some icons have not been designed yet.

 - **NullReferenceException in Lightning Chain**: A null exception occurs when the lightning chain is unable to find a water block to chain to.
 This needs further investigation.